Places To Eat

 Queens Bar and Grill

-39 Churchgate Street, Bury St Edmunds IP33.
+39 Churchgate Street, Bury St Edmunds, IP33 1RG.
 Located in the heart of the historic part of Bury this is another great place to start your evening with a cocktail.
 The hickory and charcoal smokehouse meats are especially appetising.

 Maison Bleue

 30/31 Churchgate Street, Bury St Edmunds, IP33 1RG.
-French quality and creativity are the hallmarks here including fresh prime ingredients beautifully presented, just to forewarn the service can be a bit slow.
+French quality and creativity are the hallmarks here including fresh prime ingredients beautifully presented, can be a bit too stuffy/fussy for some tastes but we can't fault the food and service.

 Bars and Pubs